RTIInternational/gobbli/README.md

   </div>
 </div>

-This is a library designed to provide a uniform interface to various deep learning models via programmatically created Docker containers.
+This is a library designed to provide a uniform interface to various deep learning models for text via programmatically created Docker containers.

 ## Usage